Epistates/turbomcp/demo/README.md

 ---

-*This demo represents comprehensive TurboMCP development patterns with implementations and realistic workflow simulations.*
+*This demo represents TurboMCP development patterns with realistic workflow simulations.*